 The number $m_{\sigma, \delta}$ can be interpreted as the intersection number of some germs of curves on $(\C^2,0)$, so-called curvettes.
-A curvette correponding to the component $E_\sigma$ is the blow-down $C_\sigma$ of a complex-analytic smooth curve $\gamma_\sigma$ (in Case II on a modification where $E_\sigma$ stabilizes) transversal to the component $E_\sigma$ at a smooth point of the exceptional divisor, that is not an intersection point with other components.
+A curvette corresponding to the component $E_\sigma$ is the blow-down $C_\sigma$ of a complex-analytic smooth curve $\gamma_\sigma$ (in Case II on a modification after which the component $E_\sigma$ is not modified) transversal to the component $E_\sigma$ at a smooth point of the exceptional divisor, that is not an intersection point with other components.
 One can show that $m_{\sigma, \delta}$ is equal to the intersection number $C_\sigma \circ C_\delta$.